JuLieAlgebra/astronomy_data_analysis/README.md

     	1. [Discussion and Challenges](#challenges)

 ## Introduction <a name="introduction"></a>
-A small library to work with astronomy catalogs and prepare fits image files for analysis.
-Note that in general, more details will be in examples.ipynb.

-Sample fits files for image_stacking.py and smaller verions of both star catalogs for cross-matching can be found in the sample_data folder!

-This notebook will default to using the sample data folder.

-### Why is this work relevant? <a name="subparagraph1"></a>
 For astronomy, there is an incredible amount of noise from everything you could imagine.
 From the limitations of our cameras to tiny flucations in the atmosphere, our only way of interacting with our field of study is through images and simulations.
 Eliminating as much bias as possible and increasing the signal to noise ratio for our measurements is of the utmost importance.

 Small errors in the data can lead to centuries long condundrums as our physics based simulations consistently don't match observations.
 Determining whether our understanding of physics is wrong or if we're getting bad data is a very hard thing.
 Currently, the [Hubble Constant condundrum](https://www.aps.org/publications/apsnews/201805/hubble.cfm) is a huge debate in the astronomy community - our measurements of the Hubble constant don't match.
 Is the way we infer distance in astronomy systematically under or over estimating distances?
 Do we not understand the evolution of the universe?
 Or are our predictions from the Standard Model flawed?
 Or something else?